Kong/KongAir/sales/bookings/README.md

 ## Customer Bookings API

-Provides the KongAir customer bookings service including payment methods, contact info, frequent flyer, etc...
+Provides the KongAir customer bookings service.

 Customers are identified by a JWT bearer token.
 This server is coded as an example only, and only accepts unsigned tokens. **For